 Utilizing automated data integration methods can accelerate your integration speed.
 It can reduce manual errors and helps to eliminate data silos in real-time.
 The automated data integration method can be performed using a number of integration methods:

 Data from various sources are stored in a centralized data repository to reduce multiple data channels.

 Data warehousing allows electronic data storage facilities to improve business insights and reporting capabilities.

 Data virtualization is a holistic view of data from various source systems.
 This virtual data layer enables business users to access any enterprise information regardless of location and format.

 Data propagation is all about transferring data from a data warehouse to a data mart (specific subject area)

 Shoot Up Your Business Competency through Business Intelligence

-BI is a guiding force that can revolutionize eCommerce businesses if utilized in the right way. eCommerce is no more just an online selling channel.
+BI software is a guiding force that can revolutionize eCommerce businesses by amplifying competitive intelligence if utilized in the right way. eCommerce is no more just an online selling channel.
 It is a platform to build an emotional connection with the customers and share your brand story.
-In a nutshell, eCommerce is a playground of data converted into meaningful stories.
+In a nutshell, your online store should be a playground of data converted into meaningful stories.
 Get ready to narrate your product story to the customers by gaining actionable insights through eCommerce business intelligence.